[Updated on 7th October, 2020]

-B2B companies undergoing a digital transition doesn’t mean their sales teams will be of no use any longer.
-Instead, eCommerce relieves them of repetitive tasks, empower them with insights and help focus on better relationship building.
+B2B companies undergoing a digital transition don’t mean their sales teams will no longer be used.
+Instead, eCommerce relieves them of repetitive tasks, empowers them with insights, and help focus on better relationship building.

-Sales representatives will have more time to effectively serve customers, cross-sell, up-sell.
+Sales representatives will have more time to serve customers, cross-sell, and up-sell effectively.
 They also double up as trusted advisors or consultants and guide them in making smart purchase decisions.
 Companies that implemented B2B e-commerce inclusive of Sales teams have reported higher revenue than before.